ppetermann/king23/README.md

 ## TODO
 - more documentation
 - code generators
-- database layer (leaving the choice open atm)
+- database layer (leaving the choice open atm, but comes with some help for doctrine)
 - add more cowbell

 ## LINKS